Networking in Managed Service for Kubernetes

 Use the FQDN to access the node within a single cloud network.
 For more information, see Cloud resource addresses.

-Public access to cluster nodes
+Public access in a cluster

-You can request a public IP address:
+You can enable public access:

 - For the master, only when creating a cluster.